UriCW/vimport/README.md

 ### Development

-For development, you may not want to rebuild the docker compose each time. there are a bunch of services that are required and can run, while the main application, and the celery worker needs to regularly be restarted.
+For development, you may not want to rebuild the docker compose each time. there are a bunch of services that are required and can run in the background, while the main application, and the celery worker need to regularly be restarted.

 you can start the background services, and they will be available for you to use by running the command